canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 You should see an ETP balance, and a transaction hash in your terminal.
 You can take the transaction hash and view the transaction in the [Metaverse Testnet Blockchain Explorer](https://explorer-testnet.mvs.org/).

-## Connect to Dapp
+## Connect to DApp

-To interact with `metaversejs` in your webapp, you need to reference `metaversejs` in your HTML.
+To interact with `metaversejs` in your web app, you need to reference `metaversejs` in your HTML.
 ```
 <script type="text/javascript" src="/dist/metaverse.min.js"></script>
 ```